Mateus-Lacerda/BinauralSounds.AI/README.md

 - `-g`, `--generate`: Ativar o modo de geração de música.
 - `-sm`, `--serve_model`: Serve a API do modelo localmente com `ngrok`.
 - `-sa`, `--serve_app`: Serve o aplicativo de feedback localmente com `Streamlit` (não implementado).
+- `-b`, `--binauralize`: Binauralize a sound from the `audioinput` folder.
+- `-bi`, `--binauralize_input`: The input file to binauralize.
+This should be a string representing the file path.
+- `-bf`, `--binauralize_frequency`: The frequency difference between the two channels.
+This should be an integer value.

 ### Exemplos de uso: